 The only way we get to know someone is by spending time with that person.
 You can learn about a person through a book, but you can only get to know that person by spending time with them.

-Example: The purpose of dating is to get to know someone.
-While dating, you go where they go; you do what they do; you try to understand their heart, their character, their dreams and plans.
+For example, the purpose of dating is to get to know someone.
+While dating, you go where they go, do what they do, and try to understand their heart, character, dreams, and plans.
 By spending time with a person, you get to know that person.